Optimizing and Inserting Images for the Web

 Pixels- the on-screen unit of measurement-

 Images on the web are measured in pixels.
-Pixels are the thousands of tiny blobs of light that make up our computer/phone screens that combine together to display what we see on the screen- documents, the interface, images, video etc. So while we might measure something in inches or centimeters if we are going to print it, if we are designing something for the web (for display on our screens) we measure it in pixels.
+Pixels are the thousands of tiny blobs of light that make up our computer/phone screens that together, combine to display what we see on the screen- documents, the interface, images, video etc. So while we might measure something in inches or centimeters if we are going to print it, when you design an image for the web (for display on our screens) we measure it in pixels.

 An image of Harkins Hall at Providence College, alongside a closeup of the US Flag in front of the building, demonstrating that the image is made of tiny, individual pixels.